jbcodeforce/ML-studies/docs/genAI/index.md

 ## Introduction

 Generative AI is a new deep learning model to create new content (text, image, music, videos..) from existing ones and the requesting query.
-It is powered by Large Language Model (LLM), pre-trained on huge amount of documents, using fro 7B up to 500B of parameters.
+It is powered by Large Language Model (LLM), pre-trained on huge amount of unlabeled data, using from 7B up to 500B of parameters.

 The LLM underlying architecture is called a **Transformer** which uses self-**attention** mechanisms to weight the significance of different words to understand the context in a sequence of data.
 The attention mechanism computes the similarity between tokens (the embeddings of words) in a sequence.
 That way, the model builds an intuition of what the text is saying.
 The closer two words are in a vector space the higher the attention scores they will obtain and the higher the attention they will give to each other.

 The models are trained on vast amounts (Terabytes) of text data like books, articles, websites etc.
 This helps the model learn grammar, facts, reasoning abilities and even some level of common sense from the content.

 This training has two stages: **Pre-training** where the model attempts to predict the next word in a sentence using its own corpus, and **fine tuning** where the model can be tuned for specific tasks or content.
 During the pre-training process, the model automatically takes context into account from all the training data, and tracks relationships in sequential data like the words in this sentence to develop some understanding of the real world.